Trusts in Denver

 - Beneficiaries with spendthrift tendencies or other issues

-- Revocable living trusts can be altered at any time that the settlor is alive and has the required capacity to amend the trust.
-The settlor still has access to and control of their property while they are alive and of sound mind.
-The settlor still pays taxes on the income that the trust earns because the settlor is still the owner of the assets.
+- Revocable trusts, also known as living trusts, can be changed at any time while the settlor is alive and has capacity.
+The settlor still has access to and control of the trust assets while they are alive and have capacity.
+Assets titled in a revocable trust generally report under the settlor’s social security number and the settlor pays the income taxes on the income generated on those assets.

-- Irrevocable trusts typically cannot be altered or revoked.
+- Irrevocable trusts typically cannot be changed or revoked.
 In most instances, irrevocable trusts are created to take advantage of various tax planning strategies to reduce the settlor’s taxable estate.

-- Testamentary trusts can be found in either a will or a revocable trust.
-A testamentary trust becomes effective at the death of the settlor and contains terms regarding the settlor’s wishes regarding how the beneficiary should receive distributions from the trust.
+- Testamentary trusts take effect at the creator’s death.
+The terms governing testamentary trusts can be found in either a will or a revocable trust.
+A testamentary trust contains the creator’s wishes regarding how the trust assets should be spent for the benefit of the beneficiary.

 Our Denver estate planning lawyers will recommend the appropriate options for your unique situation.
 To learn more about creating a trust in Denver or anywhere in Colorado, contact us today.